Today you’ll learn the best RSI settings for day trading. This indicator is popular to traders to find suitable set-ups.

 Do not be like them to shorten your learning curve.

-The tool is expensive to buy, however, you do need it in your daily scan.
+The tool is expensive to buy, however; you need it in your daily scan.

-Okay, enough with tools because I know that you know what I mean.
+Okay, enough with tools because I know you know what I mean.

 Moving Average Filter

-Before I forget, you should only be trading in an uptrend stock.
+Before I forget, you should only trade in an uptrend stock.

-You have to use RSI(2) in a strong momentum to filter out the weak ones.
+You can use RSI(2) with a strong momentum, to filter out the weak ones.

-This strategy will never work in a downtrend market because when I backtested it, it failed.
+This strategy, with a RSI period of two, will never work in a downtrend market because when I back tested it, it failed.

-I use the 200-period simple moving average to see if there is strength in the stock.
+I use the 200-period simple moving average to see if there is strength in the stock, although there is an RSI divergence.

 Pullback trading needs a strong trend to support the strategy.